SublimeText/Spacegray/README.md

+# Spacegray
-# Spacegray.
-A hyperminimal UI theme for Sublime Text.
+## A hyperminimal UI theme for Sublime Text.

 Spacegray is all about hype and minimal